 In Probate and Family Court cases involving the care and custody of children, the Court may appoint a Guardian ad litem (GAL) to investigate or evaluate the case, and/or an ARC (Attorneys Representing Children) attorney to advocate the child’s position.
-Join Tiffany Bentley and Robin Lynch Nardone for a discussion on the roles of these professionals and their impact on custody litigation.
+Join Robin Lynch Nardone for a discussion on the roles of these professionals and their impact on custody litigation.
 Learn about:

 - How and why a GAL or ARC attorney is appointed.